 - Tips for adult literacy

-- For more information and resources, contact the Academic skills center or find a Study Seminar. http://sas.calpoly.edu/asc/sss.html
+- For more information and resources, contact the Academic Skills Center or find a Study Session. http://sas.calpoly.edu/studysession/index.html

 “Academic Support for Students.” <http://www.ucc.vt.edu/academic_support_students/index.html> 29 Oct.
 2013.

 Allen, Jim.
 “10 Tips to Improve Your Reading Skills.” <http://www.selfgrowth.com/articles/Allen9.html> 5 Nov.
 2010.

 Clifford G. Schuette, E. (1997).
 Improving Your Concentration.
 Retrieved from Kansas State University Counseling Services. <http://www.kstate.edu/counseling/topics/career/concentr.html>

 Cook Counseling Center at Virginia Tech.
 (2000).
 Strategies for Improving Concentration and Memory Evaluation.
 Retrieved from <http://www.ucc.vt.edu/ICConclusion.html>